tanpenglab/tanpenglab.github.io/_posts/2024-08-23-received-nsfc-grant-to-study-enteric-neuro-immune-interactions.md

 ---
 layout: post
-title: NSFC General Program Grant Awarded for Research on Enteric Motor Neuron Plasticity and Responses to Mucosal Immune and Endocrine signals
+title: “NSFC General Program Grant Awarded for Research on Enteric Motor Neuron Plasticity and Responses to Mucosal Immune and Endocrine signals”
 image:
 ---